 And so how much weight do you put in the testimony of somebody that has admitted to doing this in the past in the recent past?

-You you put no weight into it.
+You can put no weight into it.

 It still made its way into this report in a very slanted and biased way.

-Now the American people have seen through.
+Now, the American people have seen through it.

-But I think the reality is, and this is what you have to realize, and this was I used the John Dowd examples the most recent.
+But I think the reality is, and this is what you have to realize, and this was, I used the John Dowd examples, the most recent.

 It shows you the scope and nature of which they were willing to go to create a narrative that just the facts did not support.